coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

         vim
 ```

-There is clearly a duplication in both dockerfiles: both depend on `gdb`, `tini` and `vim`.
+There is clearly a duplication in both dockerfiles; both depend on `gdb`, `tini` and `vim`.
 So, what should we do from here?
 Create a base container image that contains all three packages and name it `BaseService`?
-Doing so would eliminate the duplication, but it would also create a coupling between the `BasilService` and the `OliveOilService` who, semantically, should have nothing in common.
+Doing so would eliminate the duplication, but it would also create a coupling between the `BasilService` and the `OliveOilService` which, semantically, should have nothing in common.
 As we'll see in the next paragraph, what might seem like a complicated trade-off driven decision becomes a lot simpler when we look at the problem from the perspective of abstractions.

-The problem with duplication is change coupling, that is, when changing the code in file `A` implies that you should remember to also change it in file `B`.
+The problem with duplication is change coupling—that is, when changing the code in file `A` implies that you should remember to also change it in file `B`.
-For instance, let's say you find out that, in our previous example about `Basil`, you need to add the call `pot.Water` between the calls `pot.Plant` and `pot.Age`, perhaps in a loop so that you regularly water the poor basil plant .
+For instance, let's say you find out that, in our previous example about `Basil`, you need to add the call `pot.Water` between the calls `pot.Plant` and `pot.Age`, perhaps in a loop so that you regularly water the poor basil plant.
 If you repeated the code to grow basil at 10 places in your code base, you'll need to make 10 modifications, which will take time and which is error-prone.
 The interesting thing is that, if you correctly identify and use an appropriate mechanism to represent the abstraction of creating basil, like for instance the class `Basil`, you will also eliminate the duplication.
 In other words, when you see change coupling, there is often also a hidden abstraction.